 Publications

-Co-editor, Here I Am: Contemporary Jewish Stories From Around the World
+Editor, Here I Am: Contemporary Jewish Stories From Around the World

 Awarded the PEN/Oakland Josephine Miles Award “to promote works of excellence by writers of all cultural and racial backgrounds and to provide recognition for outstanding achievement from the entire spectrum of America’s diverse literary community.”